RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 This is a web-based document, so please **bookmark it in your browser** so you can get back to it easily.
 You should read this document once thoroughly, then search it for information when needed.
 (You are not expected to memorize it.
 Just come back to it, hit `Ctrl-F` or `Cmd-F` and then look for what you need.)

+If you prefer a PDF or paper version of this document, [please let me know](mailto:talbertr@gvsu.edu) and I will prepare one for you.

 Underlined text represents a clickable link.
 For example, [click here for a cat video](https://www.youtube.com/watch?v=aFuUidBR1aQ).

 Updates may be made to the syllabus over the semester as needed; those will be highlighted <mark>like this</mark>.